Your Vizamyl Journey Begins Here

 Everything you need to know about the Vizamyl imaging procedure

-The procedure spans several hours and is performed by a specially trained healthcare professional.
-We have provided a comprehensive step-by-step guide to ensure you are well-prepared for this important day.
-Use the facility locator to find a Vizamyl provider near you.
+The procedure can span 1-2 hours and is performed by a specially trained healthcare professional, known as a technologist.
+We have provided a comprehensive step-by-step guide to ensure you are well-prepared for this important day (see below to download).
+Use the facility locator tool to find a Vizamyl provider near you.

 BEFORE THE EXAM